JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 7. Wordpress x Astro
   - https://docs.astro.build/en/guides/cms/wordpress/

-Given your requirements for a **very simple, self-hostable, and totally open-source CMS that works well with Static Site Generators (SSG) and Markdown**, let's filter this list.
+A **very simple, self-hostable, and totally open-source CMS that works well with Static Site Generators (SSG) and Markdown**, let's filter this list.

 Many of the options you provided are powerful headless CMS platforms or traditional CMSes, which might be overkill or not align with your "very simple" and "totally open-source" criteria for direct Markdown file management.

+{{< details title="For Taxies as well | Astro Demo with energy template with JSON content edits! 📌" closed="true" >}}

 Here are the ones from your list that best fit your criteria, along with why: